 - Convince your conveyancing practitioner to apply to join the bank panel

-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what should have been a quick, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in two weeks back in what was supposed to be a simple, no chain conveyancing.
 Mountsorrel is the location of the property.
 Can you shed any light on this issue?

 Flying freeholds in Mountsorrel are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Mountsorrel you would need to get your solicitor to go through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Mountsorrel may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even where you use a solicitor outside Mountsorrel you must be sure that your lawyer goes through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Mountsorrel may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

-I am thinking of appointing a conveyancing solicitor in Mountsorrel for my home move.
-Is it possible to see a firm’s record with the profession’s regulator?
+I have been sourcing a conveyancing lawyer in Mountsorrel for my home move.
+Is there any facility to see a solicitor's complaints history with the profession’s regulator?

 Members of the public may search for presented Solicitor Regulator Association (SRA) decisions arising from inquisitions started on or after 1 January 2008.
 Go to Check a solicitor's record.
 For details Pre 2008, or to check a firm's record, telephone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
 For non-uk callers, use +44 (0)121 329 6800.
 The SRA sometimes recorded telephone calls for training reasons.